-Intramuscular myxomas are a rare benign type of soft tissue myxoma most commonly seen in women in the middle adulthood.
-On imaging, they are often seen in large muscles from thigh, buttocks, or shoulder girdle, and present as well-defined cystic-like lesions with a surrounding rim of fat.
+Intramuscular myxomas are a rare benign type of soft tissue myxoma most commonly seen in middle-aged women.
+On imaging, they are often seen in large muscles from the thighs, buttocks, or shoulder girdle, and present as well-defined cystic-like lesions with a surrounding rim of fat.

 Intramuscular myxomas typically tend to occur in adults around 40 and 60 years 6.
 There is a recognised female predilection (70%).
 The reported incidence is ~0.10 per 100,000 6.

 Intramuscular myxomas are benign soft-tissue tumours of mesenchymal origin that present as a deeply seated mass confined to skeletal muscle.
 It is classically described as hypocellular and hypovascular and is composed of cytologically bland stellate and bipolar fibroblasts separated by abundant extracellular myxoid matrix 2.